thomasabishop/eolas/zk/Dates_in_Python.md

 format of a date such as unix seconds which we then want to output in a more readable format.

-In the example below we use `strftime` to express the current date as YYYY-MM:
+Use `strftime` to express the current date as YYYY-MM:

 ```python
 now = datetime.now()